Does Online Learning Work For Kids With ADHD?

 A 2020 US study in the Journal of Adolescent Health examined the effect of distance learning on male teens with & without ADHD, just a few months into the pandemic.
 Teens were between 15-18 years of age and approximately 50% had ADHD and/or an Individualized Education Program (IEP).

 The study found that the adolescents with ADHD had fewer routines and more remote learning difficulties than adolescents without ADHD.

 Parents of adolescents with ADHD also had less confidence in managing remote learning and more difficulties in supporting home learning and home–school communication.

-31% of parents of adolescents with ADHD with an Individualized Education Program (IEP) reported remote learning to be very challenging, compared with only 4% of parents of adolescents with neither ADHD nor an IEP Plan.
+31% of parents of adolescents with ADHD and an Individualized Education Program (IEP) reported remote learning to be very challenging, compared with only 4% of parents of adolescents with neither ADHD nor an IEP.

 Remote Classrooms Pose Unique Problems

-Only 59% of regulalry access school services were available to children with ADHD under the remote learning model.
+Only 59% of regularly accessed school services were available to children with ADHD under the remote learning model.